1926 Lithuanian coup d'état: Background

-The Constituent Assembly of Lithuania, elected in April 1920, adopted a constitution in August 1922; elections to the First Seimas took place in October 1922.
+The Constituent Assembly of Lithuania elected in April 1920 adopted a constitution in August 1922; elections to the First Seimas took place in October 1922.
 The most-disputed constitutional issue was the role of the presidency.
 Eventually, the powers of government were heavily weighted in favor of the unicameral parliament (Seimas).
-Members of the Seimas were elected by the people for three-year terms.
+Members of the Seimas were elected for three-year terms.
 Each new Seimas directly elected the president, who was authorized to appoint a prime minister.
-The Prime Minister was then charged with confirming a cabinet of ministers.
+The prime minister then confirmed a cabinet of ministers.
 The presidential term was limited to no more than two three-year terms in succession.
 The parliamentary system proved unstable: eleven cabinets were formed between November 1918 and December 1926.

-The principal political actors at the time of the coup had been active during the independence movement and the republic's first few years.
-Antanas Smetona had served as Lithuania's first president between April 1919 and June 1920; he then withdrew from formal political involvement, although he published political criticism, for which he served a brief prison term in 1923.
-Augustinas Voldemaras represented Lithuania at the Treaty of Brest-Litovsk in 1918 and later served as Prime Minister, Minister of Defense, and Minister of Foreign Affairs.
-He resigned from the government in 1920, although he continued to write and publish political criticism, for which he also was sentenced to a short prison term.
-Kazys Grinius had chaired a post-World War I repatriation commission, and went on to serve as head of the 6th Cabinet of Ministers and in the First and Second Seimas.
+The principal political actors at the time of the coup had been active in the independence movement and the republic's first few years.
+Antanas Smetona was Lithuania's first president from April 1919 to June 1920; he then withdrew from formal political involvement, although he published political criticism, for which he served a brief prison term in 1923.
+Augustinas Voldemaras represented Lithuania at the Treaty of Brest-Litovsk in 1918 and later served as prime minister, minister of defense, and minister of foreign affairs.
+He resigned from the government in 1920, but continued to write and publish political criticism, for which he also was again sentenced to a short prison term.
+Kazys Grinius had chaired a post-World War I repatriation commission, and served as head of the 6th cabinet of ministers and in the First and Second Seimas.
 Mykolas Sleževičius served as prime minister in 1918 and 1919, oversaw the organization of the Lithuanian armed forces in 1920, and was a member of the Second Seimas between 1922 and 1926.